-Our mission is to support independent living for Portland area seniors and people with disabilities by providing a low-cost, volunteer-based grocery shopping and delivery service.
+Our mission is to support independent living for Portland area seniors and people with disabilities by providing an affordable, personal, volunteer-based grocery shopping and delivery service.

-Our vision is for the Portland metro area to be a community where all seniors and people with disabilities are nourished, cared for, and able to age in the setting of their choice.
+Our vision is for the Portland area to be a community where all seniors and people with disabilities are nourished, included, and can age with dignity in the setting of their own choice.

-Store to Door was founded in 1989 when a handful of people living in low-income senior housing, too frail to shop on their own, requested assistance from the community.
-Today, we serve 500+ clients with the support of more than 600 volunteers.
+Store to Door was founded in 1989 when a handful of people living in low-income senior housing, unable to shop on their own, requested assistance from the community.
+Today, we serve 572 clients with the support of 905 volunteers.
 By 2019, we plan to double the number of people who receive our life-saving service.